4 Signs Of A Hopelessly Broken Marriage

 - Infidelity: If one or both of the partners in a marriage resorts to having an affair, the marriage can often be salvaged with counseling and forgiveness.
 However, multiple affairs even after counseling and empty promises regarding future behavior can cause trust to be genuinely broken.
 This is especially true if one partner has admitted to the transgression, and will not do anything to change his or her behavior.
 Perhaps the cheater in the relationship has decided that they would be happier with someone else, and the partner left behind must cut the ties and move on regardless of how unhappy a situation it is.
 It is unhealthier to stay in a marriage with infidelity, jealousy, and anger, than it is to simply leave and start anew.
 This stress brought on by staying could even lead to physical illness, so it is important to put yourself first when your spouse is unwilling to change.

 - Lying: Some people are so used to lying, that it becomes second nature to them.
 If counseling and therapy do not changed the liar's behavior, it may be time to consider separation or divorce.
 Within a marriage, lying may start out as a series of little, inconsequential lies that you can ignore and make excuses for.
 As time goes on, however, you may see an escalation in this truth avoidance.
 Is the spouse truthful about where he or she is after work?
 Is there money often missing from the joint account?
 Has evidence of inexplicable behavior been found?
 Are there unexplained absences?
 Do their explanations ring true, or are they full of holes?
 What do they say when you say you have proof they are lying?
 Is it always someone else's fault?
-Sometimes a liar will act as if they are offended that they have been caught in a lie, and try to turn the tables by making accusations against you (which can lead to an unsafe situation).
+Sometimes a liar will act as if they are offended that they have been caught in a lie, and try to turn the tables by making accusations against you (which can lead to an unsafe situation, and is one of the most poignant indicators of a broken marriage).
 The argument may become a case of who is the most powerful, and who has the loudest voice.
 Confronting a liar even has the possibility of escalating to physical violence.
 The accuser has to be very careful and aware of the liar's way of defending their actions.
 If there is a threat of violence, it is best to back off and take steps to protect yourself (and the children if there are any), or take steps to remove yourself altogether from the home.
 Counseling for both partners is necessary to repair the eroded trust.
 But if one partner refuses to acknowledge the lies or refuses to change, divorce is likely the healthiest choice.

 If you're in an unhealthy relationship, and you and your partner are willing put in the work to save your marriage, reach out to a licensed counselor today.
 In a 2007 study, researcher and psychologist Neil S. Jacobson found that even when one, or both, people in a marriage felt that their relationship is hopeless, therapy with a licensed counselor made a positive difference.
 Having someone guide you through difficult conversations, and share relationship building techniques with you, can help turn marriages around for the better.